wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * However, once the **revolution** in wool marketing had started it was quickly realised that the concepts that were taught in the traditional wool classing courses were no longer relevant.

+* But the theory of separation of powers adopted by the French at the time of the **Revolution** included a view that the ordinary courts should not be concerned with characteristically governmental acts.

 * The **revolution** in Cuba was brought about as a result of the trade unions being battered into the ground.

 * One can take the fatalistic view and wait for the predicted bloody **revolution** or one can exert pressure in an attempt to effect change.

 * Suppose he teaches the history of the glorious **revolution** of 1688.

+* China has recovered from the Great Leap Forward and the Cultural **Revolution**.

+* Indeed, when I read it I thought of the words of Charles James Fox when he said, referring to the French **Revolution**:
+Without parliamentary democracy what is there?

+* **Revolution** does not ever happen until some spark ignites the dynamite.

 * The technological **revolution** has resulted in wool being in a position different from that which it held in the past, whatever happens.